Alberto0235/USB3.2-Hub-4Port/Docs/Design_Decisions.md

 * SuperSpeed lane switching
 * Current advertisement logic

-Operating the device in GPIO mode eliminates the need for firmware or an additional microcontroller.

 This keeps the design fully hardware-controlled while maintaining compliance with USB Type-C requirements.

 ---

 ## Why USB-C Cold Socket Implementation

 USB Type-C ports must not present VBUS until a valid attachment has been detected through the CC pins.
 To satisfy this requirement, the downstream USB-C port uses a hardware-controlled enable path:

 HD3SS3220 → PMOS → TPS2561 Enable